 How long does it take to replace a lost Superannuation Trust Deed?

-For email delivery orders, the Trust Deed and related documentation will be emailed to you within 2 hours.
+For email delivery orders, the Trust Deed and related documentation will generally be emailed to you same day (if ordered by 12pm).

 What is a Superannuation Trust?